Dobiasd/articles/basic_measures_of_descriptive_statistics.md

 - 50th percentile (median)
 - 75th percentile

-We can use them to overcome a problem of the variance (or standard distribution), i.e., weighting outliers too much in certain situations.
+We can use them to overcome a problem of the variance (or standard deviation), i.e., weighting outliers too much in certain situations.
 Distributions with long thin tails (high "kurtosis") in either direction can bloat those measures quite a lot, which may be unwanted.

 If we instead use the range from the 25th percentile to the 75th percentile as a measure of how spread out the distribution is, we are more resilient towards outliers.